How supply chains need to adapt to a shifting global landscape 1

 • The World Economic Forum and Kearney present four plausible global outlooks for the future of supply chains, each with distinct implications for trade, regulation and resilience.

-How can organizations make strategic supply chain decisions amid uncertainty and build readiness to adapt and execute when clarity emerges?
+How can organizations make strategic decisions amid uncertainty and build readiness to adapt and execute when clarity emerges?

 Four outlooks take shape, driven by two global forces: Geopolitical Fragmentation and Global Economic Convergence (see figure).
 While divergence and misalignment between regions are likely, a cohesive global order remains improbable in the near term.
 Institutions such as the IMF, OECD and UN project continued growth headwinds amid rising global uncertainty.
 This will dampen strategic planning and investment.
 In response, we must adopt a practical lens to define future outlooks reflecting real-world dynamics.